-'Security of tenure'
+1. 'Security of tenure'

-Being a secure flexible tenant means you may live in your home for the fixed term unless there is a legal reason why the Council wants to take it back.
+Being a secure tenant means you may live in your home as long as you want to unless there is a legal reason why the Council wants to take it back.
 This could be because of your own actions or of someone living within or visiting the property.
 As a secure tenant, we cannot make you leave the property without getting a possession order from the County Court.
 There are set procedures we must follow.
 The court will listen to both you and us.
-It will only grant a Possession Order for a secure flexible tenancy if it is satisfied that our case against you is justified and reasonable.
-Your flexible tenancy will only be secure while you occupy the property as your only or principal home.
+It will only grant a Possession Order for a secure tenancy if it is satisfied that our case against you is justified and reasonable.
+The tenancy will only be secure while you occupy the property as your only and principal home.